sfoteini/azure-computer-vision/README.md

 In this article, we will learn how to use the pre-trained models of Azure Computer Vision service for image analysis.

+> This article refers to a previous version of the Azure Computer Vision service.
+Check out the [latest blog post](#explore-azure-computer-vision-40-florence-model).

 <br>

 ## Digitize your notes with the Azure Computer Vision READ API